CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

    ![ws name.](media/password2.png)

 4. Portal will ask you to set a permanent password.
-For that just paste your temporary password under *Current Password* and add new password for the user.
+For that just paste your temporary password under *Current Password* and add a new password for the user.

    ![ws name.](media/lb15.png)